 Given the challenges posed by Covid-19, online buying has risen enormously this year.
 To generate cash to maintain the brand, many companies have turned to e-commerce.
-While 2021 was a challenging year for brick and mortar merchants, e-commerce has saved many.
+While 2021 was a challenging year for brick-and-mortar merchants, e-commerce has saved many.
 As the year progresses, we may see a new standard of internet purchasing.
 But what does it mean for branding?
 Brands benefited from physical storefronts because shoppers could connect with their Ecommerce packaging materials for e-commerce and products.

 Ecommerce packaging or courier packing material is often used to deliver products directly to clients.
 Shipping boxes are an essential element of the unboxing experience for most buyers.

-Many companies are now entirely customising their delivery boxes to distinguish them from the competition.
+Many companies are now entirely customizing their delivery boxes to distinguish them from the competition.
 Ecommerce packaging is still huge, but designing it can be stressful, especially when you do not have knowledge or don’t know your options.

-1. Ecommerce Packaging Basics
+1. E-commerce Packaging Basics

 First impressions are as crucial as the product itself.
 With careful research and planning, you can make your packaging similar to your merchandise for a better brand identity.
 Custom packaging can also help you build a strong brand that will wow your customers.